List of Formula One broadcasters: Australia

 When FOM took over the broadcast in 2004, the local coverage was reverted to 4:3 – from 2004 to 2006, only the Channel Ten studio, pit lane reporters cameras and support races' onboard cameras were in widescreen.
 This caused digital TV viewers to get a bright red or yellow border to fill the 16:9 blank space when the FOM cameras were being shown.

 The Australian Grand Prix from 1985 to 2006 was the only event that had all sessions shown live in Australia.
 All other races were either shown live or tape delayed depending on other commitments and time zone differences (some events were delayed up to seven hours after the scheduled race start, while others were delayed by thirty minutes.
 Also, it dependent on where in the country you are watching from, as some states got races live while others had to wait), with only short highlights of qualifying or major incidents during practice shown in the lead up to the race coverage.

 During the Channel 9 era, BBC commentary was complemented with Australian motorsport commentary experts at the Australian Grand Prix (1985 - 1995), then used the BBC for 1996 and ITV commentary teams from 1997 to 2002 without any Australian motorsport commentary experts alongside.

 During the Channel 10 era, Channel 10 used their own in house commentary to allow the optimisation of ad breaks at the Australian Grand Prix only.

 In 2007, all qualifying sessions were shown in full either live or on tape delay.

 In 2009, the Australian F1 telecast moved to One SD and HD.
 When One HD was rebranded, the coverage returned to Channel 10.

 On February 13, 2015, Network 10 and Fox Sports signed a five-Year Deal starting in 2015 until 2019, Network 10 broadcast 10 races live including Australian Grand Prix and the remaining races shown Highlights, while Fox Sports broadcast all Practices, Qualifying and Races.

 On September 30, 2017, Network 10 dropped its remaining Formula One international live races; it retained the broadcast rights of Formula One Australian Grand Prix live races and rest of the races being highlights, beginning with the Malaysian Grand Prix.
 Fox Sports live coverage continued unchanged for the next five years, until 2022.

 On March 23, 2022, Fox Sports extended their contract to 2026.

 In 2023, Network 10 quietly dropped the highlights packages due to poor reception (being shown late night Mondays).
 They however were committed to broadcasting live coverage of the Australian Grand Prix only until 2026.
 Also in 2023, Foxtel users were able to get F1 TV Pro for free.

+On 3 March 2026, ahead of the season-opening race in Melbourne, Foxtel and Kayo Sports announced their contract extension for the 2027 season and beyond.
+Network 10 remained as free-to-air partner for Australian Grand Prix.